jonandel/ha-hildebrandglow-dcc/README.md

   Visit the <i>Integrations</i> section in Home Assistant and click the <i>Add</i> button in the bottom right corner.
 Search for <code>Hildebrand Glow (DCC)</code> and input your credentials. <b>You may need to clear your browser cache before the integration appears in the list.</b>
 </details>

-Once added, the integration will attempt to setup by taking your BRIGHT credentials, and two parameters on how frequently to update the sensors:
+Once added, the integration will attempt to setup by taking your BRIGHT credentials, populating the device(s) and creating the sensors based upon what is configured in your account by Glow.
-- Daily_refresh: This is the usage data from your meter (ie readings) - is updated at most every 30 mins on the DCC
-- Tarrif_refresh: This is the daily standing charge, and tarrif data - Unless you are on a complex tarrif, this will be mainly static for days.

-Please note: Do not set these parameters too frequently, as the data is only updated on the DCC (about) every 30 minutes or so.
-If you set the 'refresh intervals' too high, you will overload the API, but will not obtain higher refresh rates in your Home Assistant.

 ## Upgrading